 In a Punnett square, each of the possible combinations of alleles you could inherit from your mother is placed atop one column of a grid, while each of the possible combinations of alleles you could inherit from your father goes beside one of the rows.
-The grid makes it possible to quickly compute the ratio of one genotype or phenotype to another.
+The grid makes it possible to quickly compute the Punnett square ratios of one genotype or phenotype to another.

 Determine how many rows and columns you need for your Punnett square grid.
 In general, you will have a row for each possible combination of alleles an individual can inherit from one parent, and a column for each possible combination they can inherit from the other.
 If you are working with only one gene that has two alleles, for example, your Punnett square should have two rows and two columns.

 Draw the grid.
 Above each column, write out one possible combination of alleles the organism could inherit from its mother.
 Next to each row, write one possible combination of alleles the organism could inherit from its father.
 Often alleles are represented with a letter, where a capital letter is a dominant allele and a lowercase letter is a recessive allele, and a different letter stands for each gene.

 In each box of the grid, write the combination of alleles from father and mother together.
 If the column heading is Yh, for example, and the row heading is yh, the offspring would have Yyhh.
 This is its genotype -- a graphical representation of the combination of alleles it inherited for two specific genes.